wilrosa/2-saving-qualifying-loans-as-CSV-file/loan_qualifier_app/README.md

 ### **Find Qualifying Loans**

 Based on the data collected by prompting the user for loan information, the monthly debt ratio and loan to value ratio of each applicant's loan is calculated.
 The data is then filtered to based on the loan qualification parameters to produce a list of qualifying loans.
-The variable `global bank_data_filtered` is made a `Global` variable allowing it to be used in the `save qualifying loans` function.
 The find qualifying loans function appears as follows:

 ```python
 def find_qualifying_loans(bank_data, credit_score, debt, income, loan, home_value):